Sessions' Senate replacement raises eyebrows in Alabama

 - That means the governor will appoint a new attorney general, who will be in charge of investigating him

-(CNN)Alabama Gov. Robert Bentley, whose second term has been plagued by a sex scandal involving a former staffer, named state Attorney General Luther Strange on Thursday to succeed Sen. Jeff Sessions in the US Senate.
+(CNN)Alabama Gov. Robert Bentley has managed to sideline a key player in the ongoing effort to investigate -- and potentially impeach or prosecute -- him by appointing the state's attorney general to succeed Sen. Jeff Sessions in the US Senate.

-Sessions is due to be sworn in Thursday as US attorney general to President Donald Trump.
+Bentley, whose second term has been plagued by a sex scandal involving a former staffer, named state Attorney General Luther Strange on Thursday to succeed Sessions, who is due to be sworn in Thursday as US attorney general to President Donald Trump.

-In promoting Strange, Bentley managed to sideline a key player in the ongoing effort to investigate -- and potentially impeach or prosecute -- him in connection with the alleged affair.
-Bentley has said he did nothing illegal.

-The governor now gets to name Strange's replacement, an opportunity he could use to install an official less interested in pursuing a case against him.
+The governor, who denies doing anything illegal, now gets to name Strange's replacement, an opportunity he could use to install an official less interested in pursuing a case against him.
 Sessions, Bentley and Strange are Republicans.

 "This is truly a remarkable time in our state's history," Bentley said in a joint statement.
 "Alabama has surely been well represented by Sen. Sessions, and I am confident Sen. Strange will serve as a fine representative for our people.
 His leadership on a national level, service as a statewide elected official and long record of taking on tough federal issues are the very qualities that will make him a strong conservative senator for Alabama."